Navajo National Monument is located 9 miles off of HWY 160 at the end of AZ HWY 564.

 Navajo National Monument is a non-fee park located within the Navajo Nation in Northeastern Arizona.
 The park protects three cliff dwelling sites (Betatakin, Keet Seel, and Inscription House) that date back to 1300 AD.

-Betatakin tours are offered twice a day (8:15am and 10am) during the morning and are available on a first-come basis.
-There is a limit to how many hikers can join these tours which is 25 hikers per tour.
+Betatakin tours are offered during the morning and are available on a first-come basis.
+There is a limit to how many hikers can join these tours.
+Limit is TBD.

 Two free campgrounds are also available on a first-come basis.